flet-dev/website/blog/2022-07-24-flet-mobile-strategy.md

 ## Flet widget for Flutter

-The first thing we are going to do is to separate Flet client into a Flutter Widget and publish the package at https://pub.dev.
+The first step we are going to do is to separate Flet client into a Flutter Widget and publish the package at https://pub.dev.
 Flet widget could be then integrated by mobile developers into existing or new Flutter apps for adding dynamic server-driven UI experiences to the core app functionality.
-A new Flutter app could be also created with just a single Flet widget to host a complete Flet app.
+A new Flutter app could be also created with just a single Flet widget for the purpose of hosting a complete Flet app.

 Developers will follow Flutter guide for packaging, signing and distributing their apps to [Android](https://docs.flutter.dev/deployment/android), [iOS](https://docs.flutter.dev/deployment/ios), [Linux](https://docs.flutter.dev/deployment/linux), [macOS](https://docs.flutter.dev/deployment/macos) or [Windows](https://docs.flutter.dev/deployment/windows) platforms.